sidgl/zELDA_II/paper.md

 - **Ideal Lyman-alpha line profiles** : `zELDA` provides the spectrum emerging from the three outflow geometries explained above.
 Aditionally, for the thin shell model, ideal spectrum is also provided for different intrinsic spectrum, as shown in [@gurunglopez2022].
 An example of an ideal line profile is swhon in Fig.2. in red.

-- **Mock Lyman-alpha line profiles** : `zELDA` provides realistic Lyman-alpha line profiles mimicking the aspects of observations.
-In particular, the ideal Lyman-alpha line profiles are downgrading by lower their resolution, adding pixelitation and noise,  as shown in [@gurunglopez2022].
+- **Mock Lyman-alpha line profiles** : `zELDA` provides realistic Lyman-alpha line profiles mimicking the aspects of observed spectrum.
+In particular, the ideal Lyman-alpha line profiles are downgraded by lowering their resolution, adding pixelitation and noise,  as shown in [@gurunglopez2022].
 The blue line in Fig.2. shows the mock line profile of the ideal line profile (red) after being convolved with an arbitrary intergalactic medium  tranmission curve (yellow).

 ## Fitting observed Lyman-alpha line profiles